08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 |- ask
 |- I understand
 |- looking
-|- python, SQL, powerbi, data analysis, (informatica)
+|- <insert job qualifications e.g. Data Pipelines, MLOps, Python, SQL, powerbi, data analysis, informatica>
 |- used
 |- python
 |- all years
 |- college
 |- all personal projects
+|- thesis

 |- while I (insert lack of skill in what their lookign for)
 |- recently